 The process of applying for a personal loan can be relatively simple.
 Typically, lenders require proof of identity and income, among other factors they find necessary to determine whether they can make you a loan offer, though the required application information varies from lender to lender.
 Online applications are common and an application could be approved in less than 24 hours.

 Personal loans also afford you freedom and flexibility.
 Unlike auto loans or student loans, which can only be used for very specific purposes, personal loans can go toward a variety of things, depending on the terms of the loan.
-One choice is to consolidate high interest rate credit card debt.
-By consolidating existing debt into a single, lower fixed payment each month, you can streamline how you pay down debt.
+Personal loans can also be a way to consolidate credit card debt.
+For borrowers who qualify for a personal loan with a lower interest rate, consolidating existing debt means a single, lower fixed payment each month, along with a streamlined payment process (one payment instead of several).
 Personal loans could also be used for such things as vacations, home renovations, weddings and other special events.
 Approved uses for personal loans vary depending on the lender and loan terms.

 The cost of borrowing is an important factor to consider when choosing a loan.
 You’ll be paying it back for a while, so you want the lowest-cost option.
 When you apply for a personal loan, your interest rate is typically based on factors such as your creditworthiness and ability to pay.